F-Pseudonym/dracoon-for-dropzone/README.md

 If you hold the Command Key (⌘) or the Option Key (⌥) while releasing your files, an expiry date for the file(s) and the Share Link will be set to 14 days.
 This will result in Share Link and file(s) to be removed after two weeks from *Secure Data Space*.

 By holding the Control Key (^) or the Option Key (⌥) while releasing your files, you will be prompted for a password to protect your Share Link.
 Please keep in mind that password policies might be enforced.

+Simple upload (without creation of share link) of files is possible by holding the Shift Key (⇧) while dropping them on the action icon.

 Clicking on the Dropzone action will copy the latest Share Link once more to your clipboard so you might recover it if you accidentally overwrote it already.